Did you know that an estimated 3 million Americans have glaucoma? Of the 3 million, only half of them know that they have the condition!

 Glaucoma is a serious condition that is a leading cause of blindness in the United States.
 There are various medicines out there that can help to treat it.
 But these medications often cause adverse, even debilitating, side effects.

 There is not yet a glaucoma cure.
 But the connection between marijuana and glaucoma is clear.
-Marijuana can function as a natural treatment that doesn’t cause undesirable side effects.
+Marijuana may be able to function as a natural treatment that doesn’t cause undesirable side effects.